gopollock/public-api/README.md

 The easiest way to get an access token for some test purposes is through classtime website:
 1. Go to a [Classtime website](https://www.classtime.com/auth/login) and authorize using any method (e.g. with Google).
 2. Open "classtime.com" cookies in the developer console of the browser. (see e.g. [how to do it in Google Chrome](https://developer.chrome.com/docs/devtools/application/cookies/#open))
-3. Copy a value of a cookie with the name: "service-jwt-0".
-It is your's teacher account access token.
+3. Copy the value of the cookie with the name: "service-jwt-0".
+It is the access token of your teacher account.

 ## JSON requests

 JSON requests are the easiest point to start.
 However, we are recommending to use binary requests.
-Note: **POST is the only supported method**
+Note: **All requests use the HTTP POST method**

-**Public AccountService.login call**:
+### Public AccountService.login call:
 ```
 curl -v https://www.classtime.com/service/public/Account/login \
     -X POST \